 When do policies not pay out?

 There are a few provisions that are in place to protect consumers, which are consistent across most life insurance policies.
-One circumstance under which a claim would not be paid is death by suicide within the first two years.
+One circumstance under which a claim may not be paid is death by suicide within the first two years, although this timeframe varies by state.
 The second circumstance is fraud.

 *With "Laddering," users can increase or decrease the coverage amount of their policy over time.
 If they exercised this provision, the updated coverage amount would be the benefit received at the time of claim.
 Read more about "Laddering" here.